 (Note from author: As someone who has worn hearing aids for decades, I see those reasons as a sign you didn’t give hearing aids a chance.
 They aren’t comfortable–if you’re not used to them.
 There is an adjustment period.
 They also don’t give you “natural” hearing—but good natural hearing is beyond my reach.
 My choices are bad hearing or slightly artificial-sounding better hearing.)

 Those are all strong reasons to take action before your hearing declines further.
-If cost is truly the issue, watch the news: OTC hearing aids could be in-between step, or a life-changer, on your path to healthy hearing.
+If cost is truly the issue, OTC hearing aids could be an in-between step, or a life-changer, on your path to healthy hearing.

-What about cheap hearing aids I'm finding online?
+What about very cheap hearing aids I'm finding online?

 Beyond helping you hear better, hearing aids are also linked to health benefits including reduced rates of depression and delayed onset of cognitive decline.
 The longer you wait, the harder it will be to treat your hearing loss.
 As many hearing providers say, "use it or lose it."